mrchanceluss/LaTeX/README.md

 The ***LetterTemplate.tex*** is a full working template (at least on my machine...) containing not only some adjustments but also various extra parameters and external files.
 Nothing too fancy, though.

+### Auxiliary files
+There are three '''.lco''' files.
+In my case is use them to setup mainly variables.
+***absender.lco*** defines variables used by scrlttr2 to set adresses, phone numbers etc.

 To use these templates check for the relevant parts in the tex-files and replace the examples with your information.